bochka123/nodejs-lab1/README.md

 # nodejs-lab1
-The completing of the first lab for node.js
+Completing of the first lab for node.js